-• Available to clients with a Washington Healthplanfinder account: Go to Washington HealthPlanFinder website.

-• Available to all Apple Health clients:

-- ✓ Visit the ProviderOne Client Portal website: - ✓ Call Apple Health Customer Service at 1-800-562-3022.
+- Available to clients with a Washington Healthplanfinder account: Go to Washington HealthPlanFinder website. - Available to all Apple Health clients: - Visit the ProviderOne Client Portal website: - o Call Apple Health Customer Service at 1-800-562-3022.
 The automated system is available 24/7. - Request a change online at ProviderOne Contact Us (this will generate an email to Apple Health Customer Service).
 Select the topic "Enroll/Change Health Plans."

-For online information, direct clients to the agency's Apple Health Managed Care webpage.
+For online information, direct clients to HCA's Apple Health Managed Care webpage.

-Clients who are not enrolled in an agency-contracted managed care plan for physical health services
+Clients who are not enrolled in an HCA-contracted managed care plan for physical health services

 Some Medicaid clients do not meet the qualifications for managed care enrollment.
 These clients are eligible for services under the FFS Medicaid program.
 In this situation, each Integrated Managed Care (IMC) plan will have Behavioral Health Services Only (BHSO) plans available for Apple Health clients who are not in managed care.
-The BHSO covers only behavioral health treatment for those clients.
-Clients who are not enrolled in an agency-contracted managed care plan are automatically enrolled in a BHSO, with the exception of American Indian/Alaska Native clients.
+The BHSO covers only behavioral health treatment for clients.
+Eligible clients who are not enrolled in an HCA-contracted managed care plan are automatically enrolled in a BHSO, except for American Indian/Alaska Native clients.
+If the client receives Medicaid-covered services before being automatically enrolled in a BHSO, the FFS Medicaid program will reimburse providers for the covered services.
 Some examples of populations that may be exempt from enrolling into a managed care plan are Medicare dual-eligible, American Indian/Alaska Native, Adoption support and Foster Care alumni.